 Area Served: United States, Canada, Mexico

 Maverick is the parent of three transportation firms: Maverick Transportation LLC, Maverick Truck & Trailer Sales, and Maverick Logistics LLC.
-It operates more than 1,600 units, delivering comprehensive transportation and logistics services.
+It operates more than 1,600 trucks, delivering comprehensive transportation and logistics services.

 All Maverick trucks are maroon (in color) and equipped with collision mitigation, lane departure, and roll stability control technology.
 All have properly secured loads, impeccably clean exteriors, and a professional driver behind the wheel.